 It looks like the ocean, but it’s actually a freshwater lake fed by underground cenotes.

-Containing some of the oldest life on the planet, the cauliflower-like stromatolites that only exist here and a few other locations.
+This laguna contains some of the oldest life on the planet, the cauliflower-like stromatolites that only exist here and in a few other locations.

 The best way to arrive to Bacalar is either by car or bus.